Printed from: http://braemoor.co.uk/chartreuse/aulpduseuil/habertdame.shtml on 06 Oct 2008

 Continuing along the main path for a further ten minutes, you will drop down to a small bridge below a second fine waterfall - la Grande Cascade.
 The path then crosses to the north bank and ascends steeply to meet the main route.

-Turning left, after a couple of minutes a further junction on the right drops down to the (third waterfall, which is particularly impressive in wet weather.
-This is situated directly below the springs of the Guiers Vif resurgence.
+Turning left, after a couple of minutes a further junction on the right drops down to the la Cascade de la Source, which is particularly impressive in wet weather.
+As its name implies, it is situated directly below the springs of the Guiers Vif resurgence.

 The Guiers Vif resurgence is the largest in Chartreuse, and the cave entrance above it is, without doubt, the most spectacular in the massif.
 The entrance area is made up of three sections.
 First, there is the resurgence platform where up to four springs emerge, from which there are fine views down the valley.
 Above that a large natural tunnel leads to the Vestibule, which is a 70 metres open section between the tunnel and the cave, and may be part of the original cave which has since collapsed.